KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

 If you hold xBond, iBond, or their liquidity pool (LP) tokens (e.g., xBond/PLSX or iBond/INC pairs on PulseX), you can claim PLStr.
 Rewards are weighted based on your holdings, and LP providers get a **2x boost** to encourage liquidity.

 - **Dynamic Weighting:**
   The amount of PLStr you can claim depends on a formula that adjusts based on the ratio of PLSX to INC in the ecosystem.
 This keeps rewards fair and balanced.
-INC gets more Plstr because its supply is much smaller than plsx. but holding same value of inc and plsx should get close to same amount of plstr.
+INC gets more Plstr because its supply is much smaller than plsx. but holding same value of inc and plsx should get similar amount of plstr.

 - **Transfer Burn:**
-  Every PLStr transfer (except for claims or redemptions) burns 0.5% of the amount, making PLStr scarcer over time.
+  Every PLStr transfer (except for claims or redemptions) burns 0.5% of the amount, increasing holders redemption value.

 - **Reward Expiry:**
   PLStr rewards expire 90 days after the last vPLS deposit.
 This encourages active participation and ensures the system stays dynamic.
 Expired rewards are effectively burned, increasing the vPLS backing for remaining PLStr holders.